moStard-org/applesauce/packages/docs/core/helpers.md

 `applesauce-core` and other packages export helper methods for working with events.

 > [!WARNING]
-> Some helper methods my throw errors. make sure your app can handle errors correctly.
+> Some helper methods may throw errors. make sure your app can handle errors correctly.

 ## Core helpers